 - On cutting board, arrange leaf top-side down.

-- Stack a small amount of vegetables, herbs, mango, and noodles on top of bean mixture.
+- Stack a small amount of vegetables, herbs, mango, and noodles on top of the bean mixture.

-- Fold spine ends towards center like an envelope (don’t worry if end cracks, it won’t affect the roll-up), and proceed with a burrito style roll, tugging towards you with one hand while stretching outer lip of envelope with the other.
+- Fold spine ends toward the center like an envelope (don’t worry if end cracks, it won’t affect the roll-up), and proceed with a burrito-style roll, tugging towards you with one hand while stretching outer lip of envelope with the other.
 Push away any loose vegetables that don’t fit.

 - Cover with plastic wrap and refrigerate.
 Best when served the same day.

-- Using a sharp knife, slice roll on diagonal, and serve with sauce and pickled ginger.
+- Using a sharp knife, slice roll on a diagonal, and serve with sauce and pickled ginger.